Multifactor Authentication – Doubling down on your password protection

 Say for example a malicious actor has gained knowledge of your username and password and attempts to log into your account.
 They will not be granted access without being able to verify their attempt using the secondary authentication factor.
 You will receive notification that someone has attempted authentication to gain access to your account, and if you have not made any such attempt, this should alert you immediately to the fact that your password has been breached.

 Having MFA enabled makes it significantly more difficult for malicious actors to access your accounts or use stolen credentials.
-And while nothing will ever guarantee 100% security protection, had it been in place, MFA would have prevented 100% of the password credentials-based data breaches we’ve seen this year.
+And while nothing will ever guarantee 100% security protection, had it been in place, MFA would have prevented the overwhelming majority of the password credentials-based data breaches we’ve seen this year.
 MFA is most definitely one of the easiest and most reliable ways to double down on your business security protections.

 Talk to Maxsum today about getting MFA in place, or better yet, come along and see how it works for yourself live at our upcoming Multifactor Authentication Workshop – Register Now!